MAGPIE-SFU/Rt-cases-seqs/README.md

 # Rt-cases-seqs
 Rt from sequences vs case counts: simulation-based comparisons

-This repo contains code and notes relating to the preprint Comparing methods to estimate time-varying reproduction numbers using genomic and epidemiological data, available at https://www.medrxiv.org/content/10.1101/2025.09.25.25336592v1.
+This repo contains code and notes relating to the preprint *Comparing methods to estimate time-varying reproduction numbers using genomic and epidemiological data*, available at https://www.medrxiv.org/content/10.1101/2025.09.25.25336592v1.

 In the codes folder, you'll find the following R files: